Yae-sine/Automate-Project/README.md

 python main.py
 ```

-## Usage Guide
+## User Guide

 ### Creating a New Automaton
 1. Click on the "Editor" tab
-2. Click "New" button
+2. Click the "New" button
 3. Enter a name for the automaton
 4. Add symbols to the alphabet using the "Add Symbol" button
 5. Add states using the "Add State" section (check "Initial" or "Final" as needed)
-6. Add transitions by selecting source state, symbol, and target state
+6. Add transitions by selecting the source state, symbol, and target state
-7. Click "Save" to save the automaton
+7. Click "Save" to save the automaton in the "Automates" directory that will be created

 ### Loading an Automaton
-1. Navigate to the "Automata" tab
+1. Go to the "Automata" tab
 2. Select an automaton from the list or use the "Load" button to load from a file
 3. The automaton will be displayed in the visualization panel